Hellfire Club: Sir Francis Dashwood's clubs

 Sir Francis Dashwood and the Earl of Sandwich are alleged to have been members of a Hellfire Club that met at the George and Vulture Inn throughout the 1730s.
 Dashwood founded the Order of the Knights of St Francis in 1746, originally meeting at the George & Vulture.

 The club motto was Fais ce que tu voudras (Do what thou wilt), a philosophy of life associated with François Rabelais's fictional abbey at Thélème and later used by Aleister Crowley.

-Francis Dashwood was well known for his pranks: for example, while in the Royal Court in St Petersburg, he dressed up as the King of Sweden, a great enemy of Russia.
+Francis Dashwood was well known for his pranks: for example, while in the imperial court in St Petersburg, he dressed up as the king of Sweden, a great enemy of Russia.
 The membership of Sir Francis's club was initially limited to twelve but soon increased.
 Of the original twelve, some are regularly identified: Dashwood, Robert Vansittart, Thomas Potter, Francis Duffield, Edward Thompson, Paul Whitehead and John Montagu, 4th Earl of Sandwich.
 The list of supposed members is immense; among the more probable candidates are Benjamin Bates II, George Bubb Dodington, a fabulously corpulent man in his 60s; William Hogarth, although hardly a gentleman, has been associated with the club after painting Dashwood as a Franciscan Friar and John Wilkes, though much later, under the pseudonym John of Aylesbury.
-Benjamin Franklin is known to have occasionally attended the club's meetings in 1758 during his time in England.
 As there are no records left (these having been burned in 1774), many of these members are just assumed or linked by letters sent to each other.